 Consequences for rights of citizenship in the event of a No-Deal Brexit

 In the event of a no-deal Brexit, the exceptional rule to retain the UK citizenship during naturalisation would no longer apply to British naturalisation applicants.
-Normally, they would have to renounce their UK citizenship in order to acquire German citizenship by naturalisation, if the decision upon their application is taken after 29 May 2019.
+Normally, they would have to renounce their UK citizenship in order to acquire German citizenship by naturalisation.

-It is therefore strongly recommended, that all UK citizens, who want to be naturalised while retaining the UK citizenship, should personally visit the naturalisation office as soon as possible, but not later than 29 May 2019.
+It is strongly recommended, that all UK citizens, who want to be naturalised while retaining the UK citizenship, should personally visit the naturalisation office as soon as possible, but not later than the end of the EU exit period.
 There, the naturalisation requirements will then be discussed in each individual case and it will be ensured that the application deadline is met.

 If you are not registered with your main residence in the city area of Munich, please contact the naturalisation authority responsible for your place of residence.

-The naturalisation while retaining the UK citizenship is normally only possible for those who have been residing in Germany for at least eight years by 29 March 2019 at the latest.
+The naturalisation while retaining the UK citizenship is perhaps only possible for those who have applied for German citizenship before the EU exit date and have been residing in Germany for at least eight years by the end the EU exit period at the latest.
 A reduction of this minimum time of residence is possible in exceptional cases, such as in the case of special integration efforts, proven knowledge of German of at least level B2 or in the case of an existing marriage with a German national.
 The naturalisation office of the Munich Foreigners Office will be pleased to advice you on this matter.

 General information of the Munich Foreigners Office concerning naturalisation can be found here.